immuhammadadil/ID2RCV/README.md

 # ID2RCV
-IoT based Drowsiness and Distraction Detection using Computer Vision Approach detect_drowsiness.py contains the main program for drowsiness and distraction detection alongwith cloud integration (Thingsoard)
+IoT based Drowsiness and Distraction Detection using Computer Vision Approach. detect_drowsiness.py contains the main program for drowsiness and distraction detection alongwith cloud integration (Thingsoard)
 Shape_predictor_68_face_landmarks.dat file contains the 68 facial landmarks required to detect the facial landmarks. detect_drowsinesCSV.py is modified version of file that stores the realtime data in the form of csv.